 We want to let you know that we’re here for you.
-We are still delivering our services to you and finding new ways to connect with our community.
 We’re working to keep our staff and our community as safe as possible and we’re checking on businesses in the area and supporting them to reduce face to face contact.
 We’re here for you, and if we support one another, we can get through this together.

 Our priority is the health and safety of our community, volunteers and staff.
 We understand that there is significant focus on COVID-19 in the media and across our community – both for our residents and businesses, as well as our employees.
 With a range of different measures being implemented at the Federal, State and local level, it can be challenging to keep up to date on the facts of the virus and advice on our responsibilities in our community.

 Council is working to support ratepayers, businesses and community groups who are experiencing financial hardship due to the COVID-19 pandemic.
 We understand that many businesses have closed or have significantly reduced their trading hours.
 This has resulted in large numbers of people becoming unemployed and experiencing financial hardship nationally, and our residents and ratepayers are not immune to this.

 We understand your concerns around reduced revenue, financial obligations, and management of employees, legal obligations, maintaining workplace health and planning around disruptions.